Chapter 2: Kinetic Theory of Gases

 less than or more than 5 minutes depending on whether its mass is more than or less than 1 kg.

-Chapter 6: Heat Transfer Exercise MCQ solutions [Pages 97 - 98]
+HC Verma solutions for Class 12 Concepts of Physics Vol. 2 Chapter 6 Heat Transfer Exercise MCQ [Pages 97 - 98]

 One end of a metal rod is dipped in boiling water and the other is dipped in melting ice.